The Harvey Weinstein story: From studio to courtroom in 40 years

-(Reuters) - Here is a timeline recounting the highs and lows over 40 years in the life of Harvey Weinstein.
-Once one of Hollywood’s most powerful executives, Weinstein is on trial in New York accused of sexually assaulting former production assistant Mimi Haleyi in 2006 and raping Jessica Mann, a onetime aspiring actress, in 2013.
+(Reuters) - Here is a timeline recounting 40 years in the life of Harvey Weinstein, 67, once one of Hollywood’s most powerful executives, convicted on Monday of sexual assault and rape.
+He faces up to 25 years in prison.

 1979 - Harvey Weinstein and his brother Bob found independent film distribution and production company Miramax, naming it after their parents, Miriam and Max.